-Our most recent staff survey affirms our commitment to EDI (Error!
-Reference source not found.), with no one disagreeing that the Department leadership actively supports gender equality nor that the Department is committed to achieving gender balance in leadership positions.
-Only one man (and no women) disagreed that the rate that people progress is not affected by their gender, and only one woman (no men) disagreed that EDI is recognised when workload is allocated.
-Among our students two women and one man disagreed that members of the Department are treated equally regardless of gender (Error!
-Reference source not found.).
-One woman (no men) disagreed that members of the Department are treated equally regardless of gender (Error!
-Reference source not found.).
-One woman (no men) disagreed that members of the Department are treated equally regardless of ethnicity/race.
+Our most recent staff survey affirms our commitment to EDI (Figure 7 redacted), with no one disagreeing that the Department leadership actively supports gender equality nor that the Department is committed to achieving gender balance in leadership positions.
+Only one man (and no women) disa greed that the rate that people progress is not affected by their gender, and only one woman (no men) disagreed that EDI is recognised when workload is allocated.
+Among our students two women and one man disagreed that members of the Department are treated equally regardless of gender (Figure 18 redacted).
+One woman (no men) disagreed that members of the Department are treated equally regard less of ethnicity/race.
 Thus, although these exceptions are important, most members of the Department feel that gender equality is supported.